-- secondary education (in full-time studies) two-year education programmes finished by a closing examination; - secondary education with an apprenticeship certificate (in full-time studies) two-year or three-year education programmes, by successful finishing of which a graduate acquires an apprenticeship certificate; - secondary education with an A-level examination education programmes with an A-level examination, graduates from which acquire an A-level certificate.
-This education is implemented in two basic types of programmes: - general education a non-professional (non-specialised) type of education dedicated mainly to preparation for further studies.
-These programmes are usually provided by grammar schools, which have two types of education programmes four-year grammar schools joined by basic school leavers after a successful completion of the ninth grade of basic schools and several-year grammar schools (eight-year or six-year grammar schools) for pupils of lower grades of basic schools (from the fifth and the seventh grade, respectively); - technical education focuses on the professional side of education, lasts for four years; - follow-up courses in full-time studies they last for two years and are finished by an A-level examination.
-They are determined for graduates who earned secondary education with an apprenticeship certificate from threeyear full-time studies in a field, which is related to that from which they want to pass their A-level examination; - shortened studies to earn secondary education with an apprenticeship certificate one to two years long as fulltime studies, are for graduates who earned secondary education with an A-level examination or secondary education with an apprenticeship certificate from a different field of education; - shortened studies to earn secondary education with an A-level examination one to two years long as full-time studies, determined for graduates, who earned secondary education with an A-level examination in a different field of education.
+- o secondary education (in full-time studies) two-year education programmes finished by a closing examination; - secondary education with an apprenticeship certificate (in full-time studies) two-year or three-year education programmes, by successful finishing of which a graduate acquires an apprenticeship certificate; - o secondary education with an A-level examination education programmes with an A-level examination, graduates from which acquire an A-level certificate.
+There are two basic types of the programmes: - general education a non-professional (non-specialised) type of education dedicated mainly to preparation for further studies.
+These programmes are usually provided by grammar schools, which have two types of education programmes four-year grammar schools joined by basic school leavers after a successful completion of the ninth grade of basic schools and several-year grammar schools (eight-year or six-year grammar schools) for pupils of lower grades of basic schools (from the fifth and the seventh grade, respectively); - technical education focuses on the professional side of education, lasts for four years; - o follow-up courses in full-time studies they last for two years and are finished by an A-level examination.
+They are designed for graduates who earned secondary education with an apprenticeship certificate from three-year full-time studies in a field, which is related to that from which they want to pass their A-level examination; - shortened studies to earn secondary education with an apprenticeship certificate one to two year long as fulltime studies for graduates who earned secondary education with an A-level examination or secondary education with an apprenticeship certificate from a different field of education; - shortened studies to earn secondary education with an A-level examination one to two year long as full-time studies, designed for graduates who earned secondary education with an A-level examination in a different field of education.

-Another type of schools is conservatoiresin which pupils can earn secondary education with an A-level examination, namely no sooner than after four years in full-time studies of a six-year education programme (determined for basic school-leavers) or after eight years in full-time studies of an eight-year education programme in the specialism of dance (in the first four grades pupils admitted after the fifth grade of basic schools fulfil their compulsory school education).
+Another type of schools are conservatoires, in which pupils can earn secondary education with an A-level examination, namely no sooner than after four years in full-time studies of a six-year education programme (for basic school leavers) or after eight years in full-time studies of an eight-year education programme in the specialism of dance (in the first four grades pupils admitted after the fifth grade of basic schools fulfil their compulsory school education).
 By passing the final (graduate) examination called "absolutorium" at a conservatoire a pupil receives higher professional education in a conservatoire.

-Higher professional schoolsoffer education in three-year up to three-and-half year fields (distance studies are lasting for up to four years) to graduates with an A-level examination.
-This type of education is completed by passing the final(graduate) examination called "absolutorium".
+Higher professional schools offer education in three-year up to three-and-half year fields (distance studies are lasting for up to four years) to graduates with an A-level examination.
+This type of education is completed by passing the final (graduate) examination called "absolutorium".

 All types of secondary education and higher professional education may be arranged as full-time studies or in other types of education (evening, extramural, distance, and combined studies).
+Groups of fields of education are stated according to the Classification of Basic Branches of Education.